-GENEVA (Arête News) — Atmospheric carbon dioxide levels reached a record high in 2019 and are expected to keep rising this year despite an economic slowdown due to the COVID-19 pandemic, the U.N. weather agency said on Monday.
+GENEVA (AN) — Atmospheric carbon dioxide levels reached a record high in 2019 and are expected to keep rising this year despite an economic slowdown due to the COVID-19 pandemic, the U.N. weather agency said on Monday.

 The World Meteorological Organization's annual Greenhouse Gas Bulletin reported that levels of CO2 in the atmosphere hit a new record of 410.5 parts per million last year.

-That is an increase of 2.7 ppm from the previous year and 46 percent higher than before the Industrial Age, when levels were about 280 parts per million.
+That is an increase of 2.7 ppm from the previous year and 46% higher than before the Industrial Age, when levels were about 280 parts per million.

 “We breached the global threshold of 400 parts per million in 2015.
 And just four years later, we crossed 410 ppm," WMO Secretary-General Petteri Taalas, a Finnish meteorologist, said in a statement.